dzhou/remotely/README.rst

 Remotely
 ========
-Remotely is a simple and secure remote code execution api.
+Remotely is a simple and secure remote code execution api that supports both asynchronous and blocking execution.

+Remotely can be used for:
+- distributing tasks to other boxes in parallel
+- running coding under other versions of python
+- accessing libraries not available on the current box such as using win32com from linux
+- accessing resources (files etc) on another box

 You start the remotely server on the box where you want to execute code.

 ::